Walt Crowley: Life

 Born in Ferndale, Michigan, the only child of engineer and inventor Walter A. Crowley and Violet King (now Kilvinger), Walt lived in Royal Oak, Michigan, Flint, Michigan, the Washington, D.C. area and Connecticut until 1961, when his father was hired by Boeing and moved to Seattle.

 Crowley graduated from Seattle's Nathan Hale High School, winning state honors as an artist, and briefly worked at Boeing as an illustrator.
 Entering the University of Washington, he became active in local socialist, antiwar, and civil rights campaigns.
 In 1967, he joined Paul Dorpat's underground newspaper Helix as a cartoonist, writer, and editor.
 The following year he ran for the Washington State House of Representatives on the Peace & Freedom Party ticket.

+Facing possible conscription in 1967, the 20-year-old Crowley described his politics first as "Marxist-Leninist with Trotskyist overtones, flavored with a pinch of Che Guevara, a dash of Carmichael and a tablespoon of Ho Chi Minh," before qualifying that his "political disposition [was] far more eclectic" than a description like that could account for, and ending a somewhat lengthy statement with, "you do not understand my philosophy because when you find out where it's at, it will already have moved."

 Crowley's service as mediator between the Seattle officials, local leaders, and the community's street people led to the founding of a youth hostel and social service agency called the U District Center, which Crowley directed from 1970 to 1972.
 He later worked for the Seattle Model Cities Program and then for the city itself in various planning and outreach roles.

 He returned to private industry in 1977 and ran unsuccessfully for the Seattle City Council.
 He had a variety of civic involvements afterwards, including serving as president of the venerable civic organization Allied Arts.

 In 1980, Crowley formed Crowley Associates, which publishes guides to Seattle and provides services for many local political campaigns.
 He was a columnist and commentator in many local forums, most notably having a seven-year run in a "Point-Counterpoint" format with conservative John Carlson on KIRO television.

 Crowley wrote several histories of local civic institutions, from the elite Rainier Club to the blue-collar Blue Moon Tavern.
 He led the campaign to save the Blue Moon from demolition, ran the task force that drafted new laws to restore historic Downtown theaters, and served on numerous other civic projects.